Solder Machines: The Different Types of Solder Machines for Your Project

 Soldering machines are tools that use heat to melt lead-based metals.
 These metals are what we call solder.
 Also, you can heat this tool to very high temperatures, up to 600 degrees Fahrenheit.

 These machines can include soldering guns, iron, or pencils.
-Though they all look different, one these soldering machines have in common is a heated, pointed tip.
+Though they all look different, one of these soldering machines have in common is a heated, pointed tip.
 This tip provides precise and accurate solder melting.

 Soldering gun